SchedMD/slurm-gcp/README.md

 ## Hybrid Cluster for Bursting from On-Premise

-Bursting out from an on-premise cluster is done by configuring the **ResumeProgram** and the **SuspendProgram** in the slurm.conf to *resume.py*, *suspend.py* in the scripts directory. *config.yaml* should be configured so that the scripts can create and destroy compute instances in a GCP project.
+Bursting out from an on-premise cluster is done by using terraform to manage Slurm cloud configuration files (e.g. *cloud.conf*, *config.yaml*) and cloud resources (e.g. *instance templates*).
+It configures Slurm to use power save to create and terminate instances in the cloud, as configured.
 See [Cloud Scheduling Guide](https://slurm.schedmd.com/elastic_computing.html) for more information.